 - NYU’s Forum on Educational Theatre (FOET)

-Her publications have been featured in Inside Higher Education, Youth Theatre Journal, Principal Communicator, Literacy Today, STEAMed Magazine, Literacy Daily, and The International Journal of Research on Service Learning in Teacher Education.
+Her publications have been featured in Inside Higher Education, Youth Theatre Journal, Principal Communicator, Literacy Today, STEAMed Magazine, Literacy Daily, Ed.
+Prep Matters, and The International Journal of Research on Service Learning in Teacher Education.

-Dr. Hipp is an adjunct professor at Louisiana State University where she teaches the EDCI 2271 “Arts in the Elementary School” courses to all pre-service candidates in the elementary teacher education program.
-She serves as a Fellow for Louisiana A+ Schools (LAA+), a whole-school arts integration reform network.
-Dr. Hipp leads LAA+ professional development for member schools, observes/evaluates classroom teachers’ use of the arts, and models instruction through demonstration lessons.
+Dr. Hipp is also an adjunct professor at Louisiana State University where she teaches the EDCI 2271 “Arts in the Elementary School” courses to all pre-service candidates in the elementary teacher education program.
+She served as a Louisiana A+ Schools arts integration Fellow for five years, facilitating full-faculty professional development across dozens of schools in Louisiana.

 - Bachelor of Science in Theatre, Northwestern State University